DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Evaluation

 \subsection{Multi-GPU Inference Performance}

 We extend the experiments to a multi-GPU environment.
 In the PD aggregated setting, we adopt a tensor parallelism (TP) degree of 2, evenly splitting model weights across two GPUs.
 Both \texttt{vLLM} and \texttt{SGLang} baselines use the same TP configuration for fair comparison.
 In the PD disaggregated setting, \texttt{Dynamo} assigns one GPU as the prefill worker and another as the decode worker (1P+1D).
+This 1P+1D split is dictated by our two-GPU testbed; with more GPUs, device-level disaggregation can adopt richer PD ratios (e.g., 2P+6D) but still partitions at whole-GPU granularity, whereas DuetServe partitions at the finer SM granularity (Appendix~\ref{sec:discussion}).

 As shown in Figure~\ref{fig:experiment_14b}, \texttt{DuetServe-TP2} achieves the second-lowest TBT while maintaining the highest throughput across all QPS levels.
 While \texttt{vLLM-TP2} and \texttt{SGLang-Chunked-TP2} exhibit rising TBT beyond 200~ms once QPS exceeds 13, DuetServe sustains stable per-token latency below 150~ms even under saturation.
 The \texttt{SGLang-Default-TP2} baseline again suffers from unbounded TBT growth due to frequent prefill interruptions, whereas \texttt{Dynamo-1P1D} achieves the lowest TBT but at the expense of throughput.
 Its prefill GPU becomes the bottleneck, leaving the decode GPU underutilized because its throughput cannot keep pace with the decode stage.
 Overall, these results confirm that DuetServe’s adaptive spatial multiplexing scales effectively under multi-GPU execution, maintaining low decoding latency while avoiding the inefficiency and imbalance inherent in fully disaggregated PD configurations.